-The Company is a savings and loan holding company, and is required to file certain reports with, is subject to examination by, and otherwise must comply with the rules and regulations of, the Board of Governors of the Federal Reserve System ("FRB").
-The Company is also subject to the rules and regulations of the Securities and Exchange Commission under the federal securities laws.
+The Company is a savings and loan holding company, and is required to file certain reports with, is subject to examination by, and otherwise must comply with the rules and regulations of, the Board of Governors of the FRS.
+The Company is also subject to the rules and regulations of the Securities and Exchange Commission under the federal securities laws

-The Association is a federal savings association that is currently examined and supervised by the Office of the Comptroller of the Currency ("OCC") and the Consumer Financial Protection Bureau ("CFPB"), and is subject to examination by the Federal Deposit Insurance Corporation ("FDIC").
+The Association is a federal savings association that is currently examined and supervised by the OCC and the CFPB, and is subject to examination by the FDIC.
 This regulation and supervision establishes a comprehensive framework of activities in which an institution may engage and is intended primarily for the protection of the FDIC's deposit insurance fund and depositors.
 Under this system of federal regulation, financial institutions are periodically examined to ensure that they satisfy applicable standards with respect to their capital adequacy, assets, management, earnings, liquidity and sensitivity to market interest rates.
 Following completion of its examination, the federal agency critiques the institution's operations and assigns its rating (known as an institution's CAMELS rating).
 Under federal law, an institution may not disclose its CAMELS rating to the public.
-The Association also is a member of and owns stock in the FHLB of Cincinnati, which is one of the twelve regional banks in the Federal Home Loan Bank System.
-The Association also is regulated to a lesser extent by the FRB, governing reserves to be maintained against deposits and other matters.
+The Association also is a member of and owns stock in the FHLB of Cincinnati, which is one of the twelve regional banks in the FHLB System.
+The Association also is regulated to a lesser extent by the FRS, governing reserves to be maintained against deposits and other matters.
 The OCC will examine the Association and prepare reports for the consideration of the Association's board of directors on any operating deficiencies.
 The CFPB, which is discussed further in the Federal Legislation section that follows, has examination and enforcement authority over the Association.
 The Association's relationship with its depositors and borrowers also is regulated to a great extent by federal law and, to a much lesser extent, state law, especially in matters concerning the ownership of deposit accounts and the form and content of the Association's mortgage documents.

-Any change in these laws or regulations, whether by the FDIC, the OCC, FRB, CFPB or Congress, could have a material adverse impact on the Company, the Association and their operations.
+Any change in these laws or regulations, whether by the FDIC, OCC, FRS, CFPB or Congress, could have a material adverse impact on the Company, the Association and their operations.